 Spider lifts vital for restoration of iconic glass house

-JMS has supplied and operated spider lifts for contractors restoring glass in the world-famous Temperate House at Kew Gardens.
+JMS has supplied operated spider lifts for contractors restoring glass in the world-famous Temperate House at Kew Gardens.

-A Hinowa lithium electric spider lift and a Teupen Leo36T diesel spider lift were both needed to carry out the delicate work of replacing glass in the glass house which is home to some of the world’s rarest plants.
+A Hinowa lithium electric spider lift a Teupen Leo36T diesel spider lift were both needed to carry out the delicate work of replacing glass in the glass house which is home to some of the world’s rarest plants.

-JMS powered access platform operator Tim Barlow controlled each machine while carrying the glass restoration contractor, tools, and materials to the work site.
+JMS powered access platform operator Tim Barlow controlled each machine while carrying the glass restoration contractor, tools, materials to the work site.

-He said: “We’re very pleased to be supporting the restoration of building that’s so important to both science and the nation’s architectural heritage.
+He said: “We’re very pleased to be supporting the restoration of building that’s so important to both science the nation’s architectural heritage.

 “For projects like this, we need to deliver a very responsive service.
-We must be on site ready to go exactly when and where we’re needed with precisely the right spider lift.
+We must be on site ready to go exactly when where we’re needed with precisely the right spider lift.

-“Given the very wide range of spider lifts in our hire fleet, and the experience we have supporting work on other important heritage site, we can be trusted to get the job done.”
+“Given the very wide range of spider lifts in our hire fleet, the experience we have supporting work on other important heritage site, we can be trusted to get the job done.”

 Spider lifts rise over glass house

-The up and over reach of the two JMS spider boom supplied meant the glass installation contractors could be taken to the precise point they needed to work in the centre of the glass house.
+The up over reach of the two JMS spider boom supplied meant the glass installation contractors could be taken to the precise point they needed to work in the centre of the glass house.

-The Temperate House in the Royal Botanic Gardens at Kew, West London, opened in 1863 and is the largest Victorian glasshouse in the world.
+The Temperate House in the Royal Botanic Gardens at Kew, West London, opened in 1863 is the largest Victorian glasshouse in the world.

 The glass restoration work is part of an on-going five-year restoration project.
-The glass house had been closed temporarily and was reopened to the public in May 2018 by Sir David Attenborough.
+The glass house had been closed temporarily was reopened to the public in May 2018 by Sir David Attenborough.

-Powered access vital to restoration and repair
+Powered access vital to restoration repair

 The glass house frame is made of aluminium, so only lightweight glass can be installed in the structure.